NicolaePaulGeambazu/ClueMe/FIREBASE_SECURITY_RULES.md

 ## Simple Development Rules (Fallback - Allows All Authenticated Access)

-If you're still having issues, use this simpler version:
+If you're still having issues, use this simpler version for development:

 ```javascript
 rules_version = '2';